astral-sh/ruff/docs/configuration.md

 The safety of fixes can be adjusted per rule using the [`extend-safe-fixes`](settings.md#extend-safe-fixes) and [`extend-unsafe-fixes`](settings.md#extend-unsafe-fixes) settings.

-For example, the following configuration would promote unsafe fixes for `F601` to safe fixes and demote safe fixes for `UP034` to unsafe fixes.
+For example, the following configuration would promote unsafe fixes for `F601` to safe fixes and demote safe fixes for `UP034` to unsafe fixes:

 ```toml
 [tool.ruff.lint]